 - If space and weight is not an issue, you can use ½ cup soy/oat/almond milk instead, adding some water if that doesn’t get the right batter consistency.

-- Finally, you can switch it up a bit with mix-ins or toppings such as maple syrup, peanut butter, nuts from your trail mix, chocolate chips, and berries, especially if there are wild bushes near your camp!
+- You can switch things up a bit with mix-ins or toppings such as maple syrup, peanut butter, nuts from your trail mix, chocolate chips, freeze-dried fruit and berries, especially if there are wild bushes near your camp.

 Hehe!
 I was certainly not expecting a pancake recipe.
 Very nice!